cggallant/WebAssembly-in-Action/updated-code/README.md

-# Welcome to the updated companion code for the book "[WebAssembly in Action](https://www.manning.com/books/webassembly-in-action)"
+# The updated companion code for the book "[WebAssembly in Action](https://www.manning.com/books/webassembly-in-action)"

 <img src="https://images.manning.com/180/240/resize/book/7/97eac5c-498e-4454-bdb2-677ec3406f29/Gallant-WA-HI.png" align="left" /> The code in this folder is being upgraded to work with version _1.40.1_ of the _Emscripten toolkit_.